-In the merchant services industry, payment technology is constantly changing and evolving—and therefore, the companies that provide these services must adjust accordingly.
+In the merchant services industry, payment technology is continually changing and evolving—and therefore, the companies that provide these services must adjust accordingly.
 Take Sage Payment Solutions, for example.
 Started in 1989, Sage Payment Solutions served U.S. merchants with their full-service payment system, working with 2,000 partners to market their platform.
 In 2017, however, Sage Payment Solutions was acquired by GTCR, a private equity group, and has since rebranded as Paya.

 What Is Paya?

-As we mentioned above, Paya is a merchant service provider, formerly known as Sage Payment Solutions.
+Paya is a merchant service provider, formerly known as Sage Payment Solutions.
 On the whole, Paya offers a cloud-based payments platform that allows you to accept payments in the way that works best for your business—including online through your ecommerce store, in-person with a credit card terminal, and more.

-With this background out of the way, let’s discuss the various payment solutions Paya provides within their service and what they can offer your business.
+Next, let’s discuss the various payment solutions Paya provides within their service and what they can offer your business.
 First, we should mention that overall, Paya does not include in-depth information on their website and instead asks that you submit an inquiry form to learn more about their payment solutions by talking directly to their sales team.

 That said, here is what we do know about the Paya payments solution: